 1.)
 Gas and oil development as well as climate change pose the greatest threats to the narwhal’s existence.
 With more ships traversing the Arctic sea, there is an increased risk of boat strike and the noise from the ships also interferes with their echolocation.

 2.)
 These unusual predators prey on polar and Arctic cod, shrimp, Greenland halibut, and Gonatus squid.

 3.)
 Their extensive migrations take them up to 620+ miles in approximately 2 months and they follow the loose pack ice.

 4.)
 The narwhal numbers are strong, for now, at an estimated 170,000+.

 5.)
 Narwhals are social mammals that can roam in pods of up to 20 individuals.
 During mating season these gatherings can increase to nearly 1,000.

 But wait, there’s more on the narwhal!

 6.)
 So what’s up with that tusk, you ask?
-That tusk is actually an elongated, left-turning, helix spiraled tooth that is especially evolved to act as a sensory organ.
+That tusk is actually an elongated, left-turning, helix spiraled tooth that is specially evolved to act as a sensory organ.

 7.)
 This tusk grows in most all males and even in about 15% of females.
 1 in 500 males grow 2 tusks.
-There has only been one female ever recorded with 2 tusks.
+There has only been 1 female ever recorded with 2 tusks.